CHARISM OF THE MARONITE SISTERS OF THE HOLY FAMILY (MSHF)

 Renowned for their teaching methods that respect the individual’s right to meet their full academic potential whilst preserving their language and knowledge of their cultural identity, the Maronite Sisters immediately set about to establish an educational facility that could meet the cultural and academic needs of the Maronite migrant children in Australia.

 The growing demand by the parents for continued education in a culturally and linguistically adapted learning environment meant that the students would be offered a Secondary education as well.
-Therefore, the first group of Year Six students progressed to Year 7 in 1998 who also continued as the first stream of Secondary Students to graduate from Year 12 in 2003.
-This was truly a momentous occasion which also culminated in the Official Opening by the Maronite Bishop of Australia, Bishop Ad Abi Karam at a Ceremony attended by Dignitaries and Members of both State and Federal Parliaments.
+Therefore, the first group of Year 6 students progressed to Year 7 in 1998 who also continued as the first stream of Secondary Students to graduate from Year 12 in 2003.

-The growing interest of parents from multicultural backgrounds in having a disciplined convent education for their children has seen an unusual trend in the growth of the College.
 What seemingly was a culturally specific purpose of establishing the College is now a multicultural approach to preserving the unique educational methodology under the Maronite Sisters of the Holy Family.
-St Maroun’s College today is proud to have students from many different nationalities who work and learn together in an environment of harmony, tolerance, and love and where they are encouraged to compete academically to achieve at the highest educational level.
+Saint Maroun’s College today is proud to have students from many different nationalities who work and learn together in an environment of harmony, tolerance, and love and where they are encouraged to compete academically to achieve at the highest educational level.